cameronwp/atlassian-sync/README.md

 ## Usage

+Make sure you replace `[BUCKET]` in the scripts with the name of your s3 bucket.

-The easiest thing to do is move these to a crontab.
+The easiest thing to do is move these scripts to a crontab.

 1. Copy files to a location like `/etc/cron.d/`
 2. `crontab -e`